SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Defining_an_API/UD_APIs_Defining_a_new_API.md

 > [!NOTE]
 >
-> - When developing the API script in DIS, make sure to update the 'Common' and 'Automation' NuGet packages to their latest version so the types of the User-Defined APIs feature are available.
+> - When developing the API script in DIS, make sure to update the 'Skyline.DataMiner.Dev.Automation' NuGet package to its latest version so the types of the User-Defined APIs feature are available.
 > - The `Run` method is not required in the script, but the entry point method must reside in the `Script` class, just like any other DataMiner scripts.

 ### Input